zsteinkamp/steinkamp.us/pages/posts/2021-01-17-all-the-ways-up-mission-peak.md

 ---
 Anyone who knows me reasonably well knows I have a soft spot for Mission Peak.
 I grew up in Fremont, and begrudgingly hiked up the Peak with my family every so often, complaining the whole time.
 It was hot.
 It was dry.
 I was thirsy.
 I was tired.
 Except for the time was a teenager and took a detour around the Hidden Valley area and headed off-trail, straight up the peak face.
 That was adventure! (not recommended, of course!)

 Fast-forward to my late 30s.
 I was out of shape, overweight, and wanted to do something about it.
-I found hiking, then running, then the <a href="https://www.ohlone50k.com/">Ohlone 50K race</a>, which goes up and over Mission Peak as its "warm-up hill".
+I found hiking, then running, then the [Ohlone 50K race](https://www.ohlone50k.com/), which goes up and over Mission Peak as its "warm-up hill".
 In this journey I got to know the area called Mission Ridge, which is a small fold of land next to the Bay that houses Mission Peak, Mount Allison, and Monument Peak.
 There is a network of trails on this ridge and beyond that can take you dozens and dozens of miles from where you started.

 A lot of people know Mission Peak.
 They know it's a butt-kicker, but they make the slog up from Fremont for fitness as well as the selfie-potential of the pole at the top, to prove to their friends that they too conquered Mission Peak.
 But I think relatively few people know just how much variety exists in ways of getting to the top.
 That's what this article is for.

 ![Mission Peak](https://photos.steinkamp.us/photo/2021-07-22_mission-peak/IMG_2913.JPG?size=1600x1600)

-# **In General**
+## **In General**
 This is a hot, dry place when the weather is warm.
 Bring at least a liter of water per person/creature.
 Also when it's warm, you may see a rattlesnake.
 Don't freak out, just give it plenty of distance and continue on your way.
 The cows on Mission Peak are the most chill cows ever.
 Just give them their space (you will be able to see if they are nervous ... just give them more space if that's the case).
 You may see a coyote.
 Again, don't freak out.
 Just clap your hands (or not) and they will run away.
 You may see turkeys!
 You may see hawks and eagles!
 You may see tarantulas!
 They are harmless.
 Don't litter!

-# **Most Popular: From Stanford Ave Trailhead**
+## **Most Popular: From Stanford Ave Trailhead**
-Roundtrip Distance: **6 miles** / Elevation Gain: **2100 feet** / <a target="_blank" href="https://www.strava.com/routes/2786043726377427422">Strava Route</a> / <a href="https://www.ebparks.org/parks/mission/">Mission Peak Site</a>
+Roundtrip Distance: **6 miles** / Elevation Gain: **2100 feet** / [Strava Route](https://www.strava.com/routes/2786043726377427422) / [Mission Peak Site](https://www.ebparks.org/parks/mission/)

 #### Getting There / Parking
 Just off of Mission Boulevard in Fremont is Stanford Avenue.
 At the top of this street is a small parking lot, a bathroom, and water fountain.
 If you're lucky, park in the lot.
 Otherwise you will need to drive back down the street and find street parking.
 Heed the street parking rules!